 You can buy bottled spiedie sauce, but I love making my own homemade spiedie marinade.
 It’s really easy and uses basic pantry staples.
 Plus making your own allows you to control what goes into it.
 For example, I use olive oil instead of soybean oil.

-How to make chicken spiedies in the grill
+How to make chicken spiedies on the grill

 For the most authentic spiedie flavor, you’ll want to grill your chicken – preferably over charcoal.
 After the chicken has marinated, arrange it onto skewers and grill over high heat until the chicken is cooked through.
-This will only take 5-10 minutes, since the chicken pieces are so small.
+This will only take 10-15 minutes over high heat (about 400ºF), since the chicken pieces are so small.

 How to make chicken spiedies on the stove